Once upon a time, a young man opened his eyes.

 The fat man just grunted.

-When Litnig left the shop, the dark man was still at the end of the street, watching.
+When Litnig left the home, the dark man was still at the end of the street, watching.

 The hair rose on the back of Litnig’s neck.

-Litnig blinked and looked back at the end of street.
+Litnig blinked and looked back at the end of the street.
 The Aleani didn’t come to Eldan City often.
 Hadn’t for centuries.
-The figure leaning on the wall was short for a man, and a little stocky.
-Large beads glinted from its deadlocks.
-Its clothes were black and new.
+The figure leaning on the wall was short for a man and a little stocky.
+Large beads glinted in his dreadlocks.
+His clothes were black and new.

 The family cart sat between two brightly plastered, red-roofed buildings, and when Litnig turned around again, Torin was already climbing into it.
-Litnig’s brother Cole, seventeen, small of frame, and reclining in the driver’s seat, shot their father a glare as he scooted over to make room.
+Litnig’s brother Cole, seventeen, small of frame, and reclining in the driver’s seat, shot their father a glare and scooted over to make room.

 “Probably hungry,” Torin continued.
-He wiped the sweat from his face with a tan, stained sleeve.
-“If he makes a move toward us, hit him with the orphan breaker.”
+He wiped the sweat from his face with a stained sleeve.
+“If he moves toward us, hit him with the orphan breaker.”

 Litnig hesitated at the cart’s headboard.
 The Aleani stood motionless in the sun.
-It didn’t look gaunt, or sullen, like he would expect if it was starving.
+He didn’t look gaunt or sullen, like Litnig would expect if he was starving.